-For example: turning on a light.
+For example, on your to-do list is: Turn on the light.
 You flip the switch—and it’s done—task completed.

 A simple task doesn’t take forever to complete.
 It isn’t related or interconnected with any other task.
 Once you’ve done it, you check it off your task list and you can essentially forget about it—except to turn the light off.
 Simple!

 However, some tasks are more complex and need to be broken down into smaller, actionable subtasks.
+We also call complex tasks projects.
 If you don’t break it down into subtasks, you lose clarity about what to do next.

-For example: turning on a light.
+For example: Turn on a light.
 You flip the light switch, and nothing happens—that means you have to change the lightbulb.
 Now your simple one-step task has become a multi-step task!

 A complex task is a series of subtasks that build on each other—like climbing the ladder, you have to go up one rung at a time—a task is completed after accomplishing all the subtasks.

 Confusion occurs when you fail to break a task down into smaller, simpler tasks.
 This leaves you wondering where to start and confused about what steps to take next.